galasa-dev/cli/docs/generated/errors-list.md

 - GAL1215E: An attempt to update a user '{}' failed.
 Unexpected http status code {} received from the server.
 Error details from the server are not in a valid json format.
 Cause: '{}'
 - GAL1216E: An attempt to update a user '{}' failed.
 Unexpected http status code {} received from the server.
 Error details from the server are: '{}'
 - GAL1217E: An attempt to update a user '{}' failed.
 Unexpected http status code {} received from the server.
 Error details from the server are not in the json format.
+- GAL1218E: The stream name provided by the --name field cannot be an empty string.
+- GAL1219E: Could not get list of test streams from API server.
+Reason: '{}'.
+- GAL1220E: The name provided with the --name flag cannot be empty and must only contain characters in the following ranges: 'a'-'z', 'A'-'Z', '0'-'9', '-' (dash), '_' (underscore).
 - GAL1225E: Failed to open file '{}' cause: {}.
 Check that this file exists, and that you have read permissions.
 - GAL1226E: Internal failure.
 Contents of gzip could be read, but not decoded.
 New gzip reader failed: file: {} error: {}
 - GAL1227E: Internal failure.
 Contents of gzip could not be decoded. {} error: {}